 A bucket shop is a betting shop, with the bucket shop acting as a bookie.
 At a bucket shop, the customer places a bet on securities market prices but without actually buying or selling the securities themselves on an established exchange.
 The bucket shop operator is betting against the customer.

-Bucket shops are not brokers, whose job it is to match buyer and seller.
+Bucket shops are not brokers whose job is to match buyers and sellers.
 Bucket shops make their money on commissions and also when prices go against the client.
 In older days in equities, the bucket shop might have a large position in the securities the customers are betting on, in which case they can move the market against the customer.

-A big vendor in this market is eSignal, which combines quotes from many retail Forex brokers at a cost of about $100-200/month in mid-2016.
-Several new services claiming to offer live, real-time data have come on the market in recent years, too, some of them claiming to offer true interbank pricing — which is not actually what you are looking for, since retail Forex participants cannot trade in the interbank market.
+A big vendor in this market is eSignal, which combines quotes from many retail Forex brokers at a cost of about $60-400/month in the second half of 2023.
+Several new services claiming to offer live, real-time data have come on the market in recent years, too, some of them claiming to offer true interbank pricing — which is not actually what you are looking for since retail Forex participants cannot trade in the interbank market.
 Still, the data may be useful to compare against your broker’s prices to sniff out discrepancies and bias.

 Since bucket shops are not legal in the US, you are safe from that particular issue if you select a US broker, but then you have other drawbacks to deal with.
 If you select a broker from another country, you are vulnerable to being cheated out of a big win.
 For all you know, your “broker” is a guy with bookie skills in his mother’s basement in Yokohama, Minsk, or Panama City.

 And that is the primary problem with retail Forex bucket shops — you want to know ahead of time that the law and courts in the jurisdiction will enforce the collection of “gambling” or “gaming” debts.
 Technically, they are collectible in Panama but not in Toronto or Japan.
 In many instances, only the state can offer bookmaking services.